 Core selling points of Salesforce Commerce Cloud

 Salesforce Commerce Cloud unifies eCommerce, order management (previously POS via acquisition, but I believe this isn’t supported anymore) and offline store operations in one SaaS solution.
 The platform’s proposition is heavily focused on enabling retailers to do business across multiple channels (eCommerce, social, mobile, brick-and-mortar) from a single platform and is widely respected for streamlining operations, sales and fulfilment at scale.

 Salesforce Commerce Cloud also lets merchants implement services such as “buy anywhere, fulfil anywhere,” via their order management solution (which was introduced following the acquisition of Mainstreet Commerce) which gives shoppers flexible purchasing options including in-store pickup, ship from store, and more.
 They also now have integrations with social channels and marketplaces, just like Magento does.

 Magento Commerce recently introduced their Magento Commerce Order Management solution (MOM – as mentioned above), which actually really strengthens their offering here – giving retailers a lot more advanced capabilities when it comes to managing multi-location inventory, multi-channel fulfilment and complex order management.
 MOM can be very expensive, but I’ve heard lots of larger merchants talk very positively about it when considering Magento.
 I also briefly worked with a retailer who used it to service online orders via stock from their physical stores, which was a really impressive setup.

 Like Magento, Salesforce Commerce Cloud allows users to manage multiple storefronts from a single back-end, allowing for things like multi-currency, multi-language (and multi-brand etc).
-This is another strength of Demandware / Salesforce Commerce Cloud, however, it comes with an additional cost for new territories, unlike Magento.
+This is another strength of Demandware / Salesforce Commerce Cloud.

 Salesforce Commerce Cloud also supports the ability to manage product data (with things such as pricing, product availability and long description) separately on each store and it can support various payment and billing complexities – in the same way as Magento.
 You could also convert pricing on the front-end using a single store, again as with Magento.

 Salesforce Commerce Cloud also have integrations with solutions like Global-E included in their LINK marketplace.